 - Human Resources (HR) Department: HR departments are usually required to retain records related to Title IX investigations, employee hiring, employment contracts, payroll records, performance evaluations, disciplinary actions, and termination documentation.
-These records are often subject to various federal, state, and local employment laws and regulations. - Admissions Office: The Admission Office must comply with applicable federal regulations, including the Family Educational Rights and Privacy Act (FERPA) and the Higher Education Act (HEA).
-These laws govern the privacy and security of student records and may stipulate specific retention periods for admission-related documents.
+These records are often subject to various federal, state, and local employment laws and regulations. - Admissions Office: Admission Offices must comply with applicable federal regulations, including the Family Educational Rights and Privacy Act (FERPA) and the Higher Education Act (HEA).
+These laws govern the privacy and security of student records and may stipulate specific retention periods for admission-related documents. - The Office for the Student Experience: The Associate Vice President for the Student Experience may need to retain a variety of documents related to student affairs, disciplinary matters, student services, and other administrative functions. - University Advancement: University Advancement offices at universities typically handle fundraising, alumni relations, donor stewardship, and other development activities.
+Document retention requirements for such offices are crucial for maintaining transparency, accountability, and compliance with legal and ethical standards.

-- Dean of Students: The Dean of Students may need to retain a variety of documents related to student affairs, disciplinary matters, student services, and other administrative functions. - University Advancement: University Advancement offices at universities typically handle fundraising, alumni relations, donor stewardship, and other development activities.
-Document retention requirements for such offices are crucial for maintaining transparency, accountability, and compliance with legal and ethical standards. - Registrar's Office: The Registrar's Office typically maintains records related to student admissions, enrollment, academic transcripts, course registrations, and graduation certifications.
+- Registrar's Office: The Registrar's Office typically maintains records related to student admissions, enrollment, academic transcripts, course registrations, and graduation certifications.
 These records may be subject to federal laws such as the Family Educational Rights and Privacy Act (FERPA), which governs the privacy of student education records. - Financial Aid Office: The Financial Aid Office is responsible for maintaining records related to student financial aid applications, awards, disbursements, and loan agreements.
-These records are often subject to federal regulations such as the Higher Education Act and may have specific retention requirements outlined by the Department of Education. - Business Office: The Fiscal Office maintains financial records, including budgets, financial statements, invoices, contracts, insurance policies, procurement documents, and student account records.
-These records are subject to various financial regulations and may need to be retained for auditing and compliance purposes. - Health Services, Counseling and Student Development Center/Counseling Center/Speech, Language and Audiology Clinics: Departments providing health services or counseling to students may have legal requirements to retain records related to medical treatments, counseling sessions, health insurance, and confidentiality agreements.
+These records are often subject to federal regulations such as the Higher Education Act and may also have specific retention requirements outlined by other federal and state laws and regulations. - Fiscal Services Office: Office maintains financial records, including budgets, financial statements, invoices, contracts, insurance policies, procurement documents, and student account records.
+These records are subject to various financial regulations and may need to be retained for auditing and compliance purposes. - Health Services, Counseling and Student Development Center/Counseling Center/Speech, Language Pathology Clinics: Departments providing health services or counseling to students may have legal requirements to retain records related to medical treatments, counseling sessions, health insurance, and confidentiality agreements.
 These records are subject to laws such as the Health Insurance Portability and Accountability Act (HIPAA) and state privacy laws. - Campus Safety: Public safety or security departments may be required to retain records related to incident reports, crime logs, security camera footage, and investigations.
-These records are often subject to laws such as the Clery Act, which requires colleges and universities to disclose campus crime statistics and security policies. - Academic Affairs, Academic Departments/Faculty Offices: Academic Affairs, academic departments and faculty offices may retain records related to accreditation, curriculum development, research projects, academic publications, faculty evaluations, and art collections.
-These records may be subject to institutional policies as well as professional standards and accreditation requirements. - Athletics and Recreation: Athletic departments are subject to federal laws, including but not limited to FERPA and HIPAA, which may impact the types of records that must be retained and the duration for which they must be kept.
-Further, as a member of the National Collegiate Athletic Association (NCAA), the University's Athletics and Recreation department must also comply with NCAA standards or rules and regulations regarding all member institutions.
-These regulations may pertain to areas such as compliance, recruiting, eligibility, and financial aid for student-athletes.
-The NCAA Board of Governors, the highest-ranking committee in the Association, can implement policies by which all three divisions must abide. - Office of Institutional Equity and Inclusion and Title IX Title IX regulations require that records related to investigations, complaints, and compliance efforts must be maintained for a period of seven years.
-Pennsylvania institutions must comply with federal laws and regulations, including Title IX of the Education Amendments Act of 1972 and associated regulations issued by the U.S. Department of Education's Office for Civil Rights (OCR).
+These records are often subject to laws such as the Clery Act, which requires colleges and universities to disclose campus crime statistics and security policies: - Academic Affairs, Academic Departments/Faculty Offices: Academic Affairs, academic departments and faculty offices may retain records related to accreditation, curriculum development, research projects, academic publications, faculty evaluations, and art collections.
+These records may be subject to institutional policies as well as professional standards and accreditation requirements.